ElijahKaytor/simple-static-boilerplate/README.md

 This makes for easy library version management, and keeps the commits cleaner.

-For example, to change the jQuery version to `2.1.1`
+For example, to change the Ember.js version to `1.8.0-beta.5`

 ```sh
 ## Submodule configuration